eth-sri/transformation-smoothing/README.md

 Further, we also added additional experiments to allow better comparison with related approaches.
 Check out the latest version of the paper for these results.

-We fixed a bug in [indivSPT_certify_attacked.py](indivSPT_certify_attacked.py) identified by [Maurice Weber](https://systems.ethz.ch/people/profile.MTgxODU3.TGlzdC8zODg4LDEyOTU2NDI2OTI=.html).
+We fixed a further bug in [indivSPT_certify_attacked.py](indivSPT_certify_attacked.py) identified by [Maurice Weber](https://systems.ethz.ch/people/profile.MTgxODU3.TGlzdC8zODg4LDEyOTU2NDI2OTI=.html).
 Thank you, Maurice!
 This did not change any results.